dethcrypto/TypeChain/README.md

 TypeChain is code generator - provide ABI file and you will get Typescript class with flexible interface for interacting with blockchain.
-Depending on the target parameter it can generate typings for truffle, web3 1.0.0 or web3 0.20.x (legacy target).
+Depending on the target parameter it can generate typings for truffle, web3 1.0.0 or ethers.

 ### Step by step guide

-Install typechain with `yarn add --dev typechain`.
+Install typechain with `yarn add --dev typechain` and install desired target.

 Run `typechain --target=your_target` (you might need to make sure that it's available in your path if you installed it only locally), it will automatically find all `.abi` files in your project and generate Typescript